nn1854/Data-and-Code-A2/README.md

 Room for improvement:
 - Allowing projectiles to fire in different directions depending on where the character is pointing at
-- Player character continuosuly moving rather than being frozen when moving character
+- Player character continuosly moving rather than being frozen when moving character
+- After minigame player returns to same spot rather than the start of the level

 To do:
 - Allowing enemies to be taken down by projectiles